Smintheus98/nvim-config/README.md

-# mydotfiles
+# nvim-config

-These are my Linux configuration dotfiles including zshrc, vimrc(nvim version) and some scripts.
+This is my configuration for neovim.

 ## Installation

-The Bash script `install.sh` installs everything automatically but still asks for permission before deleting anything.
+The Bash script `install.sh` installs the configuration automatically but still asks for permission before deleting anything.
 Please notice that I do not take any guarantee or warranty for the Software or loss of Data!
 For more information read the attached license.

-For manual installation of specific parts read the instructions in the concerning capters.
+For manual installation read the instructions below.

-### `nvim` -  My configuration for neovim:
+### Files:

 ```
 nvim